 I like to listen to podcasts and watch YouTube videos.
-If I only allow myself to do these things late at night, I'm going to end up staying up later than I should.
-What works for me currently is that I sometimes listen to a podcast using a Bluetooth speaker while I'm having a bath with my one-year-old.
-She gets 45 mins of playtime in the bath and I get to listen to a full episode!
+If I only allow myself to do these things late at night, I'm going to stay up later than I should.
+What works for me currently is that I sometimes listen to a podcast using a Bluetooth speaker while giving a bath to my one-year-old.
+She gets 45 minutes of playtime in the bath, and I get to listen to a full episode.

 2. Use the "now or tomorrow" principle.

 When you tell yourself you can't do something, you run the risk of rebellious over-indulgence.
 If you find yourself surfing the internet or watching TV past your bedtime, try saying to yourself "If I still want to stay up late watching these programs (or reading these websites) tomorrow night, I can do that."

 This is the same principle that people use to curb overeating.
 For example, you might say to yourself, "I could eat a second donut now, or I could eat it later if I still really feel like it."

 This strategy won't completely solve your problem, but it has the potential to reduce your problem.
 Don't devalue easy partial solutions like this one.
 Strategies that work some of the time are still valuable

 3. Try the f.lux app (not a typo), or dim your lights on a schedule.